k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><a href="/articles/14_sync_LU_instance/01_sync_LUI_overview.md"><strong>Sync<strong></a>
 </td>
 <td width="482">
 <p>A process that updates / modifies the source data connected within Fabric.
-The Sync process executes and extracts the transformation logic of a given instance on the LU tables and also populates its data into Fabric.</p>
+The sync process executes and extracts the transformation logic of a given instance on the LU tables and also populates its data into Fabric.</p>
 </td>
 </tr>
 <tr>